How To Start Managing Counter-Offers

 - Have you had that frank conversation with management about how you feel?

-- Have you explored every avenue and exhausted all lines of communications regarding your current role / future progression?
+- Have you explored every avenue and exhausted all communications regarding your current role / future progression?

-It is worth noting counter-offers will always exist in some form and I have seen many monetary and emotionally charged counter-offers to last a lifetime.
+It is worth noting that counter-offers will always exist in some form, and I have seen many monetary and emotionally charged counter-offers last a lifetime.

 Why not?

-If you wake up with a horse head in your bed, move it to one side and write that resignation letter with confidence, keeping your “brand” intact.
+If you wake up with a horse head in your bed, move it to one side and write that resignation letter confidently, keeping your “brand” intact.

 Written by Chad Edgecombe | 07701 015052